LeivaDiego/command-line-clue/game/notebook.md

 3. The third clue, found in the sandbox, directed me to the pond in the park.
 There, I found the carpenter but no weapon, ruling them out as a suspect.
 4. The fourth clue led me to the town hall records.
 After checking the town hall and offices with no relevant findings, I focused on the records.
 I found leather gloves, which I ruled out as the weapon.
 5. The fifth clue led me to the greenhouse in the houses area.
 I searched the houses and cottage, finding the banker but no relevant information.
 I then searched the mansion, but found nothing.
 Finally, in the garden, I found the greenhouse.
 After searching it, there was only the empty room, theres only one thing left to do, check the sixth clue in there.
+6. Upon reviewing the sixth clue, it became clear that the greenhouse was indeed the crime scene.
+The pristine condition of the room and witness accounts matched, confirming no one was present when the crime occurred.
+This solidified the conclusion that the murder took place here.

 ### Deductions